C0D1UM/technical-standard/django/email/README.md

 There might be time that you would like to debug or fix email sending bug, and you dump data from the production to reproduce.
-There are high chances that you accidentally send actual customer since you are using production database.
+There are high chances that you accidentally send email to actual customer since you are using production database.
 Below are some best practices handling this problem:

 ### Domain Name Filtering